Plants of the Winter Solstice

 - Ivy symbolized marriage, faithfulness, and healing and was made into wreaths and garlands to decorate during the winter.

-December’s full Moon—on Christmas this year—is aptly called the Cold Moon.
+December’s full Moon is aptly called the Cold Moon.
 If there are no clouds to obscure it from view, it should shine with all the intensity of the Sun and be bright enough for trees to cast shadows.

 In Celtic tradition, one sacred place to be visited during the solstice time is an open area or hill that affords a view of the horizon in all directions.
 What better way to celebrate than to bundle up and climb to the top of the tallest hill.
 This is not a time to be hibernating; get outside and connect with the natural world in all its glorious seasons.